zenml-io/zenml/docs/book/drafts/spaces-sdks-docker-zenml.md

 Huggingface](https://zenml.io/integrations/huggingface) of course!
 If there's something else you want to use, we're built to be extensible and you can easily make it work with whatever your custom tool or workflow is.

-In the next sections, you'll learn to deploy your own Argilla app and use it for data labelling workflows right from the Hub.
-This Argilla app is a **self-contained application completely hosted on the Hub using Docker**.
-The diagram below illustrates the complete process.

 ## ⚡️ Deploy ZenML on Spaces